justinTsugranes/justinTsugranes/README.md

 ## About Me:

-- I'm a Junior Smart Contract Developer from California that is learning to code for EVM compatible chains.
-- I'm a former guitarist for the US Army, a professional Jazz guitarist and recording artist.
 - I'm here to be part of the paradigm shift from Web2.0 to Web3.0 and beyond.
+I'm extremely fascinated with smart contracts, DeFi, tokenized assets, blockchain use-cases, cloud computing, augmented reality, and machine learning.
+- Currently learning to code Smart Contracts for all EVM compatible chains - Mostly Ethereum and Polygon and looking to work with teams on blockchain projects.
+- Focused on Solidity, Hardhat, ethers.js, Chainlink, the Graph inside of Visual Studio Code
+- Also learning Javascript.
+When I have a handle on that, I'm going to dive into Typescript and then Rust so I can code on Solana.
+- I blew my right hand up with dynamite when I was 9 (for real) and then became a guitarist for the US Army, a professional Jazz guitarist and recording artist.

+### Hobbies and Interests
-I'm extremely fascinated with cloud computing, machine learning, tokenized assets, I love to hike, backpack, write songs, create graphics in Adobe, read non-fiction, snorkel, sail, and go on extended roadtrips.
+-  I love to hike, backpack, write songs, create graphics in Adobe, read non-fiction, snorkel, sail, chill in hot springs, and go on extended roadtrips.

-- I'm looking to work with teams on blockchain projects.
+### Best of Luck and I'll see you in the metaverse!

 ---